aleloi/aleloi.github.io/master_project_proposal.md

 On one hand, it would be nice tweaking a deep learning algorithm that generates tactics or proof terms.
-On the other I realize that it would be difficult to achive more than replication or an insignificant improvement of one of the existing systems.
+On the other I realize that it would be difficult to achieve more than replication or an insignificant improvement of one of the existing systems.
 I think I could do a more impactful project by **converting proof-of-concept research systems into usable proof automation tools**.